DevMountain/node-3-afternoon/README.md

 ### Summary

-In this step, we will create a `products_controller.js` file to will handle the logic of interacting with the database.
+In this step, we will create a `products_controller.js` file that will handle the logic of interacting with the database.

 ### Instructions